top of page

 Sylvia Rose

 Acidophillium and Acidobacillus ferroxidens bacteria thrive in harmful conditions.
-These microscopic sulfuric acid-eating bacteria use sulfuric acid (H2SO4) for energy, enabling them to flourish in places most life would perish.
+These microscopic sulfuric acid-producing bacteria use sulfur for energy, enabling them to flourish in places most life would perish.

 vapor from the ground